 Here is a full 2 day itinerary of Madrid from the blog ‘My Path in the World’

-Segovia is 56 miles north of Madrid, it’s most famous for its well preserved Roman aqueduct and makes an exciting day trip from Madrid.
+Segovia is a 96km drive north of Madrid, it’s most famous for its well preserved Roman aqueduct and makes an exciting day trip from the capital.
 A UNESCO world heritage site, this city of cobbled streets and beautiful medieval architecture takes a full day to explore.

 I took the bus from Moncloa metro station in Madrid.
 It took about 1 hour and drops off within walking distance of the centre.

 The bus is run by La Sepulvedana, look for their ticket office – you shouldn’t need to buy in advance.
 It cost me about €15 for a day return ticket.
-When returning to Madrid, remember to validate your ticket at the box office – even if it is a return.
+When returning to Madrid, remember to validate your ticket at the box office before boarding.

-Roman Aqueduct – The roman aqueduct in Segovia has bought water to the city for over 2000 years and remains very much in tact.
+Roman Aqueduct – Visiting the aqueduct is a must-do activity on any day trip to Segovia.
+This mighty Roman structure has bought water to the city for over 2000 years and remains very much in tact.
 It runs right across the city and stands over 28m tall at its highest point.

 The city of Toledo lies 74 miles South of Madrid and is well worth a visit.
 It is an ancient walled city found on top of a hill, surrounded by a moat – what’s not to love!

-Toledo Tour Train – A great way to see the city (if you can afford it) is to take the small tourist train from laza de Zocodover.
+Toledo Tour Train – A great way to see the city is to take the small tourist train from Laza De Zocodover.

 If you’ve visited Segovia or Toledo, or taken any other day trips from Madrid, I’d love to hear your thoughts.